Eric Fulcher: Cricket

 Fulcher played 71 Minor Counties Championship matches for Norfolk County Cricket Club between 1910 and 1922 as an attacking middle-order batsman and change bowler.
-He toured Argentina with an MCC side led by Lord Hawke in 1912 and played the first of his 10 first-class matches on the tour.
-He played first-class matches for LG Robinson's XI at Old Buckingham in Norfolk in both 1913 and 1914.
+He toured Argentina with Marylebone Cricket Club (MCC), led by Lord Hawke, in 1912, and played the first of his 10 first-class matches on the tour.
+He played for LG Robinson's XI at Old Buckingham in Norfolk in both 1913 and 1914.
 Norfolk won the Minor Counties Championship in 1913 in a rain affected match, Fulcher taking a five-wicket haul to bowl Glamorgan out and ensure Norfolk had a first-innings lead - the method of breaking a tie in the competition.

 After the end of the First World War, Fulcher played again at Old Buckingham in May 1919 against the Australian Imperial Force Touring XI.
-He was part of a side which included several Kent players, and made his first-class county debut in June, playing in four County Championship matches for Kent.
+He was part of a team which included several Kent players, and made his first-class county debut in June, playing in four County Championship matches for Kent.
 His final first-class appearance came for MCC against Oxford University in 1921.
 His final match for Norfolk was the challenge match to determine the 1922 Minor Counties champions, a match which Norfolk lost to Buckinghamshire, being bowled out for 89 chasing just 98 for victory.

 Fulcher scored 2,057 Minor Counties Championship runs for Norfolk at an average of 19.40 runs per innings.
 He took 64 wickets for the county.